Image Credit: Dudarev Mikhail/Shutterstock.com

 Bolivia has a lot of untapped natural resources and supplies its mineral resources to the global market in raw forms such as concentrates and ores.
-According to 2011 reports, the total output from the mineral industry accounted for 14% ($2.78 billion) of the country’s GDP of $49.06 billion.
-Although the country was influenced by the global recession, it recorded the highest economic growth rate in South America in 2009.
-Yet, Bolivian economy is greatly affected by the lack of foreign investment in the mining and hydrocarbon sectors.
+According to 2017 reports, mineral product exports were worth $4.94bn and the country’s GDP in 2017 was $83.72bn.

 Overview of Resources

-Bolivia is rich in resources such as gold, lead, silver, antimony, tungsten, zinc, petroleum, natural gas and tin.
-In addition, the country has considerable resources of tantalum, potash, platinum, palladium, nickel, iron ore, indium, chromium and cadmium.
+Bolivia is rich in resources such as petroleum, natural gas, gold, silver, tungsten, zinc, lead, and tin.
+In addition, the country has considerable resources of potash, platinum, tantalum, palladium, iron ore, nickel, indium, and cadmium.

 Industrial Minerals and Gemstones

 Bolivia has many undeveloped potassium and lithium resources.
 The country is rich in mineral resources including silver, tin, iron ore, antimony and indium.